LiteLDev/levilamina-mod-template/README.md

 This plugin is a template for developing LeviLamina plugins.

-## Install
+## Usage

-Before installing this plugin, make sure that you have installed XMake and a Minecraft Bedrock Server with LeviLamina.
+Before using this plugin template, make sure that you have installed XMake and a Minecraft Bedrock Server with LeviLamina.

 1. Generate a new repository from this template.

 1. Clone the new repository into a local folder.

+1. Change the plugin name in `xmake.lua`.

+1. Add your code.

 1. Run `xmake` in the root of the repository.

-1. Copy all files from `bin/` to `plugins/` in the Minecraft Bedrock Server folder.

-## Usage

-Run the Minecraft Bedrock Server with LeviLamina.
+Now the build is complete at `bin/`.

 ## Contributing